hanspr/mi-ide/README.md

         - add : `alias mi-ide='~/.local/mi-ide'`
         - reload changes: `. .bashrc` or `. .bash_aliases`
     - Execute mi-ide.
-        - The first time you run the editor will download the configurations from github. **(β)** please read note
+        - The first time you run the editor will download the configurations from github.
         - And place them in `~/.config/mi-ide/`

->(β) **Important note**
+>**Important note**
 >
->For convenience to most people, included in the download is a compiled version of this piece of software: uchardet ( https://www.freedesktop.org/wiki/Software/uchardet/ ).
+>For convenience to everyone, included in the download is a compiled version of this piece of software: uchardet ( https://www.freedesktop.org/wiki/Software/uchardet/ ).
 It is compiled for 64 bits (no 32 bit version distributed).
 >
 >uchardet is not installed in all distributions by default, and some distributions have a very old one.
 And there is no port for it in pure "go" yet.
 >
 >This compiled binary is used as an external application, to detect the encoding of the file about to be opened, and then set the correct decoder and read the file into the editor.
-It was not linked with CGO, to avoid portability or compiling problems.
 >
->Some people will not like this convenience (downloading a binary file).
-If you feel uncomfortable, this are the alternatives:
+>If you don't like this convenience (downloading a binary file) this is the alternative:
 >
 >1. `wget https://raw.githubusercontent.com/hanspr/mi-channel/master/config.zip`
 >    1. Extract the directory
 >    2. Remove `mi-ide/libs/uchardet`, `mi-ide/libs/libuchardet.so.0`
 >    3. Copy the config directory to your .config directory
 >2.
-If after removing the binaries you still want uchardet support into mi-ide, your options are:
+After removing the binaries, if you still want uchardet support into mi-ide:
 >    1. install uchardet for your distribution on your server (make sure that is version : 0.0.6 or above)
 >    2. Or, download and compile your own version from https://www.freedesktop.org/wiki/Software/uchardet/ and install the compiled files on ~./config/mi-ide/libs or globally in your server